yuzhouhe2000/Video_Conference_Enhancer/README.md

 # EE434 Project Updating

+A software that receive audio & video input and enhance them in real time.
+Possible application: meeting (using feedback loop in apps like Zoom) and speech/lecture recording/streaming.
+The software will denoise the received audio and enhance the audio performance based on video infomation.
+Also, a pan tilt system will be used to let the camera focus on the speaker all the time.

 Team: Michael Pozzi, Matt Baseheart, Yuzhou He

 requirements.txt may not be complete, pip3 install the missing ones